schleidl/schleidl.github.io/drafts/2024-05-08-rules-for-an-effizient-meeting.markdown

 ---
 # Improving Meeting Efficiency: A Proposal

-The goal of this document is to propose ways to enhance the effectiveness of any meeting, with a special focus on our Core Account Team meeting.
+The goal of this document is to propose ways to enhance the effectiveness of any meeting.

 Throughout my career, I have observed that meetings often last as long as the time allocated to them.
 My hypothesis, derived from this observation, is that many meetings could be shorter by following a small set of rules, which I describe below.